omerome83/GitHub-Dev-Search/README.md

 # GitHub Dev Search
-Search User Profiles from GitHub
+Search User Profiles and display their info from GitHub.

 ## Screenshot
 ![](./screenshot.png)

-Work in progress.
+Work in progress. 👍🏽